Hornbills

 The Damara red-billed hornbill (T. (e.) damarensis) is restricted to southern Angola and northern and western Namibia.

-The specific name is derived from the Greek erythros (‘red’) and rhynkhos (‘bill’).
+The specific name is derived from Ancient Greek erythros (‘red’) and rhynkhos (‘bill’).

 Tockus flavirostris Eastern yellow-billed hornbill